replit/replit-py/docs/index.rst

 -  A fully-featured database client for `Replit DB`_.
 -  A Flask–based application framework for accellerating development on the platform.
 -  Replit user profile metadata retreival (more coming here!).

-& other helpful toys and utilities, like…

 -  A simple audio library that can play tones and audio files!
--  Some helpful functions for displaying ANSI colors within interactive terminal sessions.

 .. figure:: https://github.com/kennethreitz42/replit-py/blob/kr-cleanup/ext/readme.gif?raw=true